kemckinnmsft/HOL3000/instructions.md

 	```@lab.CloudCredential(17).Password```

-1. [] In the PowerShell window, click on the code below to create users and assign Office and EMS licenses.
+1. [] In the PowerShell window, click on the code below to create users.

     ```
     # Store Tenant FQDN and Short name